dylanwaynefoster/100-days-of-code/log.md

 **Thoughts**: Tabbed is definitely more of what I was looking for (but I've said this before...).
 I'm hoping the Spring Tool Suite will handle the Maven nonsense I dealt with yesterday.

+### Day 13: January 16, 2017

+**Today's Progress**: Added some new methods with getters for temperature conversion calculations to be used in the "Other Helpful Calculations" section of AleCulator2.
+I also added labels and text fields to the JTabbedPane to use these calculations...this is for testing/planning purposes.

+**Thoughts**: Did 2 hours.
+I'm a little tired/burnt on this project but hanging in.
+Continuing my quest for Java knowledge; planning on buying a Spring Framework book to fill in some of the gaps in said Java knowledge.